eric-at-nocoast/zendesk-node-api/README.md

 These methods allow you to interact with tickets within Zendesk

 ### List tickets
-Returns a promise containing an object of all tickets in your Zendesk
+Returns a promise containing an array of all tickets in your Zendesk

 ```javascript
 zendesk.tickets.list().then(function(tickets){